fancn21th/0_33_Redux_Recap/README.md

 - loading indicators

 todo XIX
 - introduce thunk by redux-thunk

+todo XX
+- handle error in the thunk